elfhosted/elfhosted.com/docs/app/plex-requests.md

 Visit `https://<your plex url>/auth`, and process the authentication once.
 You should receive a JSON result indicating the token was successfully processed.

+!!! tip "Do this once per-user"
+    If you want to identify **which** of your users requested a particular item, you'll need each user to perform the auth step once.
+This is also required for the addition of content via user's watchlist.

 ## Usage

 When you search Plex, you'll find Plex usually returns items you **don't** already have in your library.